GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (215).md

 **At Higher Tiers**: If cast at 2nd tier or higher, for each tier beyond minimum, the maximum weight of a weapon which may be produced by the spell is increased by 2 pounds.

 **Critical Failure**: You fail to properly draw the disapating energy of the attack.
 Instead, for a number of rounds equal to the spell's tier, attacks of that type gain advantage against you.

+#### Rhúns

+**Minimum Tier**: 1

+**Casting Time**: 10 actions

+**Duration**: 1 minute

+**Effect**: You draft glowing runes into the air as an expression of your magical powers.
+These runes hover about you for the duration of the spell.
+While accompanied by the runes, you gain a bonus to all Spellcraft checks equal to the spell's tier.
+Additionally, you may rearrange the runes to produce one of the following effects.
+If you do, they disappear into a momentary flash of light as the spell ends prematurely.

+***Slow***.
+You attempt to hold a creature's movements within 10 yards as a reaction.
+Its movement speed is halved (including fall apeed and knockback effects) until end of round.

+***Restrain***.
+You cause the runes to adhere to a creature within 15 yards until end of round as an action, causing it to be prone and have disadvantage on brawl checks during this time.

+***Blast***.
+Choose an exotic damage type.
+You hurl the runes at a foe within 10 yards, inflicting an attack of the chosen type as an action.
+In place of inflicting a wound, it knocks a foe prone.

+***Guard***.
+As a reaction to an attack you are aware of made against yourself, you arrange the runes to protect yourself against it.
+You gain a bonus to defense equal to the spell tier for the purpose of determining if the attack is a critical hit.
+If the attack was magical, it has disadvantage.

+**At Higher Tiers**: When cast at 2nd tier or higher, you may choose to either increase the duration by a minute or reduce the casting time by 1 action.
+Additionally, for every two tiers beyond 1st, the casting time is reduced by 1 action.
+The casting time cannot be reduced below 1 action.

+**Critical Failure**: You draw tour runes but find they do not maintain their shape and instead surround you.
+You are prone until end of round and are afflicted by a random exotic attack.
+You also receive additional spwll sickness equal to half (round down) of the spell's tier.

 #### Roaring Arrow